 No one knows today exactly where all the mass graves are located, and their individual names are lost forever.
 It is too bad that they didn't make a marker listing all the names of those located in the mass grave, like the one found at Deerfield Burial Grounds, or The much larger memorial found at the The World Museum of Mining: Orphan Girl Mine.

 The city of Sacramento dropped the ball, but this was common in other places where large epidemics killed a lot of people.

 When graves are built upon, or paved over, or something else is put on top of graves, this adds insult to injury and causes restlessness and annoyance.

 ( Cincinnati Music Hall * El Campo Santo Cemetery * Emerald Queen Casino Hotel * Knight Hall * Maumee Bay Brewing )

-The unmarked, mass graves were not only properly marked, but were completely buried and now are under the cemetery, and other graves.
+The unmarked, mass graves were not only not properly marked, but were completely buried and now are under the cemetery, and other graves.

 People whose earthly remains are moved and /or disturbed/or desecrated sometimes are confused and wander, looking for their headstone, sometimes moving into the closest building.

 ( Cedar Grove Mansion * Grant Humphreys Mansion * Poughkeepsie Church-English Burial Grounds * The Easton Library )